 Whether you are after photos, cartoon images or clip art you should be able to find what you are after in the websites shown below.
 Many of these images are also suitable for use in other material (e.g. Sunday school lessons etc.).
 To use the free images some websites may require you to create an account, whilst others may request that you give credit to them when you use the images.
 Some people take umbrage at this, but personally I am more than happy to give credit where it is due.
 Therefore, before you use any of the images just make sure you follow their ‘rules’ and don’t infringe any copyrights.
 However, all the websites are 100% legal and also have free plenty of free content.

 Are there any websites that I’ve missed?
-If so please leave a comment and let everyone know your favourite site…
+If so please leave a comment and let everyone know your favorite site…

 The recommended sites are split into four sections, and you can click on the thumbnails to see a larger image.